Wedding Terms For Couples

 Edited Images (Retouched or Processed)

-If you are ordering products (such as albums or prints) the photographer will more than likely create a gallery or supply a USB stick as a way for you to preview the images first.
+If you purchase products (such as albums or prints) the photographer will more than likely create a gallery (some may still send you a USB with images, although that has become less popular) as a way for you to see your images first.
 These images are sometimes raw images without editing, and some photographers will show you edited images so that you can order final versions.
 Again, it depends on your photographer and the agreement you have in your contract.

 Digital Files, or Photos on a USB

-This typically means that you’ll get digital photos on a USB stick or online gallery.
-Photographers will typically give you a set amount of images per hour of coverage (for example, 600 images for a 6 hour wedding).
-Other photographers will give you with as many photos as they think it takes to tell the overall story of your wedding.
-If a wedding package includes the digital images, the pricing might be a more expensive to compensate for time spent in post-processing.
+This typically means that you’ll get your photos on a USB or online gallery.
+In general, photographers will typically give you a rough amount of images per hour of coverage (for example, 600 images for a 6 hour wedding).
+Other photographers will provide you with however many photos they think it takes to tell the story of your special day, from start to finish.
+If a wedding photography package includes digital images, it might be more expensive to compensate for the photographer’s time spent editing your images.

 This is the logo (generally the photographer’s name, logo, or “PROOF”) imprinted on the digital file you’re able to view.
 It is often displayed so that clients cannot use unedited images that are not included in their package, or images that does not show the photographer’s best work (edited final images).